Exclusive: Bentley warns worst case no deal Brexit would hit profitability, investment

 It posted an 80 million-euro loss in the first six months of the year and will remain in the red for its full-year performance, Hallmark said.

-It also faces a decision within around a year over developing its first pure-electric vehicle which it hopes could be available by mid way through the next decade.
+It also faces a decision within about a year over developing its first pure-electric vehicle which it hopes could be available by mid way through the next decade.

 “When is the first full-electric Bentley?
 That is currently in the decision process but our target is definitely before 2025.”